startrekthefleet/grav-theme-programmable-matter/README.md

 ### Updating

-As development for the Telephasic theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
-Updating Telephasic is easy, and can be done through Grav's GPM system, as well as manually.
+As development for the Programmable Matter theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
+Updating Programmable Matter is easy, and can be done through Grav's GPM system, as well as manually.

 ## GPM Update (Preferred)